 Part II of the Freedom of Information Act 1982 (FOI Act) establishes the Information Publication Scheme (IPS) for Australian government agencies.
 This scheme, which took effect on 1 May 2011, requires agencies to publish a broad range of information on their websites or to make that information available online where possible.

 We set out below the information we will publish under the IPS from the 1 May 2011.

 The agency plan

 Our IPS Agency Plan has been prepared in accordance with Part II of the FOI Act.
-We invite comments on the plan which can be submitted by e-mail at email@example.com.
+We invite comments on the plan which can be submitted online, by using our general enquiries form.